pixee/codemodder-java/codemodder-community-codemods/src/main/resources/io/codemodder/codemods/MoveSwitchDefaultCaseLastCodemod/description.md

      break;
   }
 ```

-In the case above, the
+To avoid any confusion about how the code flows, we move the `default` case to the end.
 Our changes look something like this:

 ```diff
   switch (accessLevel) {